-This road trip essential can also charge your phone and it is perfect for on-the-go photographers.
+This road trip essential can also charge your phone, and it is perfect for on-the-go photographers.
 To manage this portable hard drive, you will need a free app.
-You may monitor battery life, remaining storage or share your photos through this app.
+You may monitor battery life, and remaining storage or share your photos through this app.

 A portable hard drive is definitely something that you should consider taking with you on the go.